-Upon completion of the MAC progam students are encouraged to complete the National Counselor Exam (NCE) as soon as possible.
-Spring Arbor University is an authorized text site for our students.
+Upon completion of the MAC program students are encouraged to complete the National Counselor Exam (NCE) as soon as possible.
+Spring Arbor University is an authorized test site for our students.
 As such, the NCE is offered (at our main campus only but open to all MAC graduating students) on the Saturday closest to April 15th and the Saturday closest to October 15th.
 Students have the opportunity to make application for the NCE in December prior to his/her graduation for the April test date and in May for the October test date.
 Students who choose not to take the NCE through Spring Arbor University must wait until they have graduated to take the exam, and will make application for the same through the State of Michigan.
-The application form is included in the license application packet through the State of Michigan.
+The application form is included in the license application packet through the NCE through the State of Michigan.
+Students who are seeking Ohio licensure are encouraged to schedule the NCE through the State of Ohio.